-Total Estimated Potential Value.
-The sum of the initial award, unexercised options, the value of any indefinite delivery/indefinite quantity (IDIQ) contract line items (CLINS), estimates for unpriced CLINS, such as preplanned product improvements, estimated value of partially priced items, and any other items the Contracting Officer deems relevant to establishing potential total contract value.
-The potential contract value should exclude anticipated change orders, preplanned product improvements which are not established as CLINS, and any other anticipated actions not included in the written contract.
+Total estimated potential value.
+The sum of the initial award, unexercised options, the value of any indefinite delivery/indefinite quantity (IDIQ) contract line items (CLINs), estimates for unpriced CLINs, such as preplanned product improvements, estimated value of partially priced items, and any other items the Contracting Officer deems relevant to establishing potential total contract value.
+The potential contract value should exclude anticipated change orders, preplanned product improvements which are not established as CLINs, and any other anticipated actions not included in the written contract.
 Where duplicative or alternative options are established (i.e., if option 1 is exercised, option 2 will not be exercised) the Contracting Officer should include only the value which reflects the highest priced option.
-For incentive contracts, the maximum liability of the Government should be included in the potential contract value.
-For IDIQ contracts, the total contract value is the stated maximum amount the total of issued delivery orders cannot exceed.
+For incentive contracts, the maximum liability of the Government should be included in the total of issued delivery orders cannot exceed.